Kevin Tse: Racing career

 Tse began his career in 2009 in the ADAC Volkswagen Polo Cup.
 He switched to the Chinese Volkswagen Scirocco Cup in 2010, finishing second in the championship standings that year.
 He also raced a couple of races in the GT Asia Series that season.
 He switched to the Macau AAMC Roadsport Series in 2011 and won the title that year.
-For 2012 he switched to the Lamborghini Super Trofeo Asia, finishing second in the championship that year.
+For 2012, he switched to the Lamborghini Super Trofeo Asia, finishing second in the championship that year.
 He also took part in the 2012 Dubai 24 Hour, finishing fifth in the A2 class, while also making a one-off appearance in the Audi R8 LMS Cup that year.
 He switched to the Porsche Carrera Cup Asia for 2013 finishing third in the B class at 2012 Macau Grand Prix.
-For 2014 he switched to the Asian Le Mans Series, winning the CN class that season.
-In 2015 he raced in the Clio Cup China Series and the CTM Macau Touring Car Cup finishing fourteenth and eleventh in the two championships respectively.
+For 2014, he switched to the Asian Le Mans Series, winning the CN class that season.
+In 2015, he raced in the Clio Cup China Series and the CTM Macau Touring Car Cup finishing fourteenth and eleventh in the two championships respectively.
 He switched to the TCR Asia Series for 2016, joining the series with TeamWork Motorsport.

-In September 2016 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for TeamWork Motorsport.
+In September 2016, it was announced that Tse would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for TeamWork Motorsport.